Don DeLillo: Early life and influences

-After graduating from Cardinal Hayes High School in the Bronx in 1954 and from Fordham University in the Bronx with a bachelor's degree in communication arts in 1958, DeLillo took a job in advertising because he could not get one in publishing.
+After graduating from Cardinal Hayes High School in the Bronx in 1954 and from Fordham University with a bachelor's degree in communication arts in 1958, DeLillo took a job in advertising because he could not get one in publishing.
 He worked for five years as a copywriter at Ogilvy & Mather on Fifth Avenue, writing image ads for Sears Roebuck among others, working on "Print ads, very undistinguished accounts....I hadn't made the leap to television.
 I was just getting good at it when I left, in 1964."

 DeLillo published his first short story in 1960—"The River Jordan", in Epoch, Cornell University's literary magazine—and began to work on his first novel in 1966.
 Of the beginning of his writing career, DeLillo has said, "I did some short stories at that time but very infrequently.
 I quit my job just to quit.
 I didn't quit my job to write fiction.
 I just didn't want to work anymore."

 Reflecting in 1993 on his relatively late start in writing novels, DeLillo said, "I wish I had started earlier, but evidently I wasn't ready.
 First, I lacked ambition.
 I may have had novels in my head but very little on paper and no personal goals, no burning desire to achieve some end.
 Second, I didn't have a sense of what it takes to be a serious writer.
 It took me a long time to develop this."
+He cites William Gaddis's The Recognitions as a formative influence: "It was a revelation, a piece of writing with the beauty and texture of a Shakespearean monologue-or, maybe more apt, a work of Renaissance art impossibly transformed from image into words.
+And they were the words of a contemporary American.
+This, to me, was the wonder of it."